 Existing Home Retrofit Savings.
-Energy savings for existing home retrofits shall be determined by comparing a Baseline Existing Home with an Improved Home in accordance with the provisions of this section.
+Energy savings for Existing Home Retrofits shall be determined by comparing a Baseline Existing Home Model with an Improved Home Model in accordance with the provisions of this section.

 Baseline Existing Home.
-The Baseline Existing Home Model for the purposes of determining the energy savings of an existing home retrofit shall be the original configuration of the existing home, including the full complement of lighting, appliances and residual miscellaneous energy use as specified by Tables 4.2.2.5(1) and 4.2.2.5(2).
-The energy use of these end uses in the Baseline Existing Home shall be based on the original home configuration following the provision of Section 4.2.2.5.2.
+The Baseline Existing Home Model for the purposes of determining the energy savings of an Existing Home Retrofit shall be the original configuration of the existing home, including the full complement of lighting, appliances and residual miscellaneous energy use as specified by Tables 4.2.2.5(1) and 4.2.2.5(2).
+The energy use of these end uses in the Baseline Existing Home Model shall be based on the original home configuration following the provision of Section 4.2.2.5.2.

 Where multiple appliances of the same type exist in the original configuration of the existing home, the same number of those appliance types shall be included in the Baseline Existing Home Model.

-Where a standard appliance as defined by Tables 4.2.2.5(1) and 4.2.2.5(2) does not exist in the original configuration of the existing home, the standard default energy use and internal gains as specified by Table 4.2.2(3) for that appliance shall be included in the Baseline Existing Home Model.
+Where a standard appliance as defined by Tables 4.2.2.5(1) and 4.2.2.5(2) does not exist in the original configuration of the existing home, the standard default energy use and Internal Gains as specified by Table 4.2.2(3) for that appliance shall be included in the Baseline Existing Home Model.

 Improved Home.
-The Improved Home Model for the purpose of determining the energy savings of an existing home retrofit shall be the existing home’s configuration including all energy improvements to the original home and including the full complement of lighting, appliances and residual miscellaneous energy use contained in the home after all energy improvements have been implemented.
+The Improved Home Model for the purpose of determining the energy savings of an Existing Home Retrofit shall be the existing home’s configuration including all energy improvements to the original home and including the full complement of lighting, appliances and residual miscellaneous energy use contained in the home after all energy improvements have been implemented.

 Where an existing appliance is replaced with a new appliance as part of the improvement, but the existing appliance is not removed from the property, both the new and existing appliance shall be included in the Improved Home Model.

-Where a standard appliance as defined by Tables 4.2.2.5(1) and 4.2.2.5(2) does not exist in the improved configuration of the existing home, the standard default energy use and internal gains as specified by Table 4.2.2(3) for that appliance shall be included in the Improved Home Model.
+Where a standard appliance as defined by Tables 4.2.2.5(1) and 4.2.2.5(2) does not exist in the improved configuration of the existing home, the standard default energy use and Internal Gains as specified by Table 4.2.2(3) for that appliance shall be included in the Improved Home Model.

 Improvements in lighting and appliance energy use in the Improved Home Model shall be calculated in accordance with Section 4.2.2.5.2.

-Standard Operating Conditions
+Standard Operating Conditions.

-Both the Baseline Existing Home and Improved Home shall be configured and modeled in accordance with the Rated Home specifications of Table 4.2.2(1).
-The configuration of the Baseline Home shall not violate the specified input constraints in Table 4.6.3(1).
+Both the Baseline Existing Home Model and Improved Home Model shall be configured and modeled in accordance with the Rated Home specifications of Table 4.2.2(1).
+The configuration of the Baseline Existing Home Model shall not violate the specified input constraints in Table 4.6.3(1).

 Table 4.6.3(1) Baseline Existing Home Input Constraints